Drug information provided by: Merative, Micromedex®

 Before you or your child have any medical tests, tell the medical doctor in charge that you are taking this medicine.
 The results of certain tests may be affected by this medicine.

 Do not change your dose or suddenly stop using this medicine without first checking with your doctor.
 Your doctor may want you or your child to gradually reduce the amount you are using before stopping it completely.
-This may help prevent worsening of your condition and reduce the possibility of withdrawal symptoms, such as abdominal or stomach cramps, anxiety, fever, nausea, runny nose, sweating, tremors, or trouble with sleeping.
+This may help prevent worsening of your condition and reduce the possibility of withdrawal symptoms, such as stomach cramps, anxiety, fever, nausea, runny nose, sweating, tremors, or trouble with sleeping.

 Using this medicine while you are pregnant may cause serious unwanted effects, including neonatal withdrawal syndrome in your newborn baby.
 Tell your doctor right away if your child has the following symptoms: an abnormal sleep pattern, diarrhea, a high-pitched cry, irritability, shakiness or tremors, sneezing, weight loss, vomiting, yawning, or failure to gain weight.
 Check with your doctor right away if you think you are pregnant or if you plan to become pregnant while using this medicine.